Requiescant: Cast

+Reception and critiques

+In Italy the film grossed almost half a billion Lire.
+Journalist Ermanno Comuzio praised it, saying: "The film is halfway between the traditional western style and the new cinema - the usual motifs mix with themes of a democratic movement.
+These two dimensions are optimally coordinated here."

+Ulrich P. Bruckner highlights the political dimension of the film: "Mark Damon, normally the hero, goes against his image and plays the vampire-like villain Ferguson, with pale make-up and dressed entirely in black, who is a perfect contrast to Pasolini's Don Juan.
+Both believe only in their own truth; the revolutionary underdog Don Juan, who was forced to join the revolution and fight against the oppressors, and on the other side the aristocrat Ferguson, who cannot accept the fact that there can be equality between the ruling and the ruled."

+The German Lexicon of international film described Requiescant as a "realistic western (with Pasolini in the role of a priest) about pre-revolution Mexico, without sufficient psychological foundation and with a certain dose of brutality".

 Releases

 Wild East Productions released a limited edition region 0 NTSC DVD on 1 November 2004, preserving the film's original widescreen aspect ratio.
 The DVD has the English title Kill and Pray on the box art but the title on the print used for the DVD transfer is the original Italian Requiescant title.
 The 2004 DVD is currently out of print, but the film was re-released under the title Kill and Pray in another limited edition R0 NTSC DVD in 2011 alongside Dead Men Don't Count, also starring Mark Damon.